DanWahlin/AngularTypeScript/readme.md

 * AngularJS
 * TypeScript
 * adal.js (Azure AD client-side script)
-* Various Office 365 cloud services (One Drive for Business and more)
+* Various Office 365 cloud services (OneDrive for Business and more)

 The application was written by [Andrew Connell](http://twitter.com/andrewconnell) and [Dan Wahlin](http://twitter.com/danwahlin).